-Working with the laboratory of Dr. Costas Koumenis ( Associate Professor and Vice Chair for Research Department of Radiation Oncology, University of Pennsylvania) we previously determined that BRAF inhibitors activate cytoprotective autophagy through an ER stress response( Ma et al JCI 2014).
-We are now probing the molecular mechanisms of this new pathway of resistance.
-Specifically we are leveraging our access to patient derived xenografts from patients that have progressed on BRAF inhibitors to determine the molecular underpinnings of the MAPK-ER stress-autophagy signaling.
-We anticipate we will uncover potential new combination therapies for BRAF mutant melanoma and other BRAF mutant cancers.
+Working with the laboratory of Dr. Costas Koumenis (Professor and Vice Chair for Research Department of Radiation Oncology, University of Pennsylvania) we previously determined that BRAF inhibitors activate cytoprotective autophagy through an ER stress response( Ma et al JCI 2014).
+We leveraged our access to patient derived xenografts from patients that have progressed on BRAF inhibitors to determine the molecular underpinnings of the MAPK-ER stress-autophagy signaling.
+We have identified a new step in this pathway that involves druggable targets, KSR2, SEC61, PERK, ATF4 (Ojha et al. Cancer Discovery 2019) .
+We anticipate this work will uncover potential new combination therapies for BRAF mutant melanoma and other BRAF mutant cancers.

 Can hydroxychloroquine (HCQ) improve the efficacy of currently available standard of care therapies in cancer?

 In collaboration with dozens of investigators in the United States and abroad, we have completed numerous clinical trials involving HCQ in combination with a variety of anticancer therapeutics in diseases such as advanced glioma, refractory myeloma, advanced melanoma, and advanced solid tumors (see Publications for details).
 We currently have a second generation of HCQ clinical trials in colon cancer, renal cell carcinoma, melanoma, and pancreatic cancer.
 See Clinical Trials for more details about ongoing clinical trials.